 The establishment of Te Papa meant that the Academy of Fine Arts needed to find a new home.
 After receiving compensation for the breaking of the deed of in perpetuity, the academy moved to a site on Queens Wharf, which opened in February 2000.

 In 1997 the Wellington Tenths Trust (a Māori land trust) purchased the Dominion Museum building from the Crown.
-In 1999 they formed a partnership with Massey University and restored the building, which is currently shared by the university and the Great War Exhibition.
+In 1999 they formed a partnership with Massey University and restored the building.
+From April 2015 to December 2018, part of the building housed The Great War Exhibition.